SurpriseDog/WordTree/Readme.md

 Note: I have only thoroughly tested this on Linux.
 If it breaks on Windows or Mac, give me the error output and I'll try to fix it.

+**Mac Instructions**
+Simply run `python3 wordtree.py`
+  - If you haven't installed python3 yet, mac will prompt you to install it.

 ## Usage:

 Detailed help can be found by running `wordtree.py --help`